 The development areas are as follows:

-Sensory Adaptation: One of the vital developmental milestones is the sensory adaptation.
+Sensory Adaptation: One of the vital developmental milestones is sensory adaptation.
 As messy play gives various exposure in terms of different play items which can involve every sensory to adjust and grow as per environment demand.
-Particularly for children undergoing sensory integration therapy; messy play has shown promising results.
+Particularly for children undergoing sensory integration therapy; the messy play has shown promising results.

 Physical development: Physical development includes fine motor skills, eye-hand coordination, and gross motor skills.
 Activities may include stacking, pouring, measuring, stirring, shaking.
-Such activities will help children understand the texture and also will understand about their personal space to use and to respect others personal space.
+Such activities will help children understand the texture and also will understand their personal space to use and to respect others personal space.

 Communication and language development: Children tend to express what they do in messy play.
 It will help the children to use new and different words.
 They tend to repeat the words the teacher or parents are using it while doing the messy play.
 It is also helpful if the teacher or parent can ask children open-ended questions and encourage them to answer.